Deejpotter/technical-ai/README.md

   * **Response**: Success message or error details.

+### Invoice Processing (Protected)

+* The PDF invoice processing endpoint is `/api/invoice/process-pdf` and is protected by Clerk authentication.
+* Frontend must send the file as `invoiceFile` in the FormData.

 ## ShippingItem Model (2025-06-12)

 * The `ShippingItem` type is now global (not user-specific) and only includes: